daniballester-ai/daniballester-ai/README.md

 ### Hi 👋, I'm Danielle Ballester
 **A data analyst, passionate about technology, behavior and bodyboarding.
-Currently a master's student in Psychobiology applying Machine Learning.**
+Currently applying Machine Learning and Multi-Agents AI.**

 - 🔭 I’m interested in **Data Analysis and Data Science.**